RitulSoni/Open-Flights-Data-Project/Results.md

 #### Breadth-First Search
 Breadth-first search (BFS) is an algorithm for traversing or searching a graph data structure.
 It starts at a given vertex and explores all the neighboring vertices before moving to the next level neighbors.
 The purpose of BFS is to compute the shortest path between a starting vertex and all other vertices reachable from it.

 BFS can be used to solve a variety of problems in graph theory, including finding the shortest path between two vertices, computing the connected components of a graph, and generating a spanning tree of a graph.
 It can also be used as a subroutine in other graph algorithms, such as cycle detection and topological sorting.
+In our implementation we used BFS to traverse through every node in a connected component.
 BFS has a time complexity of O(V + E), where V is the number of vertices and E is the number of edges in the graph.

 #### Page Rank